mylee16/taxi-analytics-services/README.md

 2. To run the api service:
 run ```bin/run```

 Configuration files for src/api and src/pipeline can be found in [src/config](/src/config).

 ## Design
 This project consist of two main components, `src/api.py` and `src/pipeline.py`.
 The project is then dockerised and packages executables in `bin/run` and `bin/setup`.

 1. `src/pipeline.py`

-`src/pipeline` takes in the url of the parquet file, and output a preprocessed csv file. `src/pipeline` consist of a few components, namely 1. data_downloader, 2. feature_engineering. data_downloader downloads the parquet data using gdown package into /data directory. feature_engineering reads in a pandas dataframe, creates `date` and `s2id` features, and remove other unnecessary columns.
+`src/pipeline` takes in the url of the parquet file, and output a preprocessed csv file. `src/pipeline` consist of a two components, namely 1. data_downloader, 2. feature_engineering. data_downloader downloads the parquet data using gdown package into /data directory. feature_engineering reads in a pandas dataframe, creates `date` and `s2id` features, and remove other unnecessary columns.
 The processed output is saved under `data/processed_data.csv`.

 2. `src/api.py`